|DATING VIOLENCE and SEXUAL VIOLENCE

 Rape: physically forcing someone to have sex.

-common practices although date rape is also a major concern.
+are much more common practices although date rape is also a major

 How to apply it to your life: